 There could be around 10 million insect species on Earth and a great many live in the world’s tropical forests.
 The most abundant insects in the rainforests are ants, but there’s a considerable diversity of other insects from the smallest wasps commonly called fairy flies (Mymaridae) to the giant rainforest insects like goliath and titan beetles.
 Beetles account for the highest diversity and include over 370, 000 different species.

-Rhinoceros beetles (Dynastinae) are most diverse in the Neo Tropics but have a world wide distribution.
-The pictured species (Enema pan) is found in tropical Central and South America.
+Rhinoceros beetles (Dynastinae) are most diverse in the Neo Tropics but have a worldwide distribution.
+A common species in tropical Central and South America is Enema pan (above).
 Although the beetle can be locally common, little is known about its life history.
 The species seems to only live in forests and probably feeds on soil hummus.
 We know that males have larger horns than females and males use these to carry females or to fight.
 When males carry out these behaviors, they make a mysterious sound and its function and cause is not yet known.

 A creature often desired by collectors, goliath beetles are one of the heaviest insects in the world.
 They are native to western and central Africa feeding on sap and nectar.
 Despite their weight, they are still capable of competent flight.
 Unlike most beetles that must clumsily lift their wing cases into the wind exposing their wings, goliaths have special slots and their wings simply slide out.